Review the information in this section before upgrading. Perform any recommended actions.

 Protect your data by creating a backup.
 The backup should include the

 mysqlsystem database, which contains the MySQL data dictionary tables and system tables.
 See Section 7.2, “Database Backup Methods”.Important

-Downgrade from MySQL 8.0 to MySQL 5.7 (or from a MySQL 8.0 release to a previous MySQL 8.0 release) is not supported.
+Downgrade from MySQL 8.0 to MySQL 5.7, or from a MySQL 8.0 release to a previous MySQL 8.0 release, is not supported.
 The only supported alternative is to restore a backup taken before upgrading.
-It is therefore imperative that you backup your data before upgrading.
+It is therefore imperative that you backup your data before starting the upgrade process.